GIScience/gis-training-resource-center/content/Modul_1/en_qgis_interface_ex2.md

 6. Let's save the project now.
 Click on the save icon on the toolbar or open the  `Project` menu and choose `Save As...`
     1. Choose a location for the project file.
 An ideal place would be in the project subfolder in the template folder structure.
 Navigate to the folder called `Module_1_Exercise_0` and open the subfolder called `Project`.
 Select this location and give the QGIS project a name (for example: `QGIS_Training_Exercise_0`).
 The project will be saved as a `.qqz` file.
     2. Click `Save`
-     Close the QGIS aplication and reopen it.
+     Close the QGIS application and reopen it.
-7. Close the QGIS aplication and reopen it.
+7. Close the QGIS application and reopen it.
 When QGIS restarts, the project we just saved will appear in the `Recent Projects` panel.
 You can double-click it to open it.
 You can also navigate to the `.qgz` file in your file explorer and double click on it.
 This will also launch QGIS and load the project.

 ```{Tip}